Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 3. Check WordPress Site URLs

-Once you've ruled out issues in your web browser, it's time to shift into some WordPress-specific fixes for the WordPress ERR_TOO_MANY_REDIRECTS message.
+After ruling out issues in your web browser, it's time to try some WordPress-specific fixes for the WordPress ERR_TOO_MANY_REDIRECTS message.

-The first thing to check is issues with your WordPress site URLs, which control what WordPress "thinks" your site's proper URL should be.
+First, check for issues with your WordPress site URLs, which control what WordPress "thinks" your site's proper URL should be.
 If these URLs are incorrect, it can cause WordPress to enter into an indefinite redirect loop.

 There are two common situations where this might happen: